Too Bad or Too Good: Challenging Stereotypes about Black and Asian American Children

 "There can be no keener revelation of a society’s soul than the way in which it treats its children." - Nelson Mandela

 In the ongoing conversation about racism and systemic inequities, I often focus on adults and their experiences in the workplace.
-However, racism, discrimination, or bigotry doesn’t step politely aside for childhood—it begins early, impacting children in ways that are both overt and subtle.
-Unfortunately seeds are planted in childhood that reach full maturity as an adult.
-For example, my first experience with racism was at school in my first-grade class.
+However, racism, discrimination, or bigotry often starts during childhood.
+What we see in the workplace is also seen at the school house.
+Bias and stereotypes impact children in ways that are both overt and subtle.

 Among the most insidious forms of racism children face are microaggressions or explicit aggressions, which profoundly affect their self-esteem, emotional well-being, and opportunities in life.
-If you are a parent, work with children or have children in your life, read on.
-There are many perspectives I could cover, but today I am going to focus on microaggressions directed towards Black children and Asian children.
-I will first share the various ways bias can mar childhood and then provide solutions for how we can limit the detrimental impact of stereotype and prejudice.
+If you are a parent, work with children, have children in your life, or just want to be an informed ally- read on.
+There are many perspectives from childhood that I could cover, but today I am going to focus on microaggressions directed towards children of Black or Asian descent.
+I am choosing these two groups to help diminish a manufactured trope that Black and Asian communities have enmity with one another and don’t have much in common.

 Adultification Bias Against Black Children: The Loss of Innocence

-One of the most well-documented manifestations of bias against Black children—particularly Black girls—is adultification bias, which refers to the perception that they are less innocent, less in need of protection, and more adult-like than their white peers.
+One of the most well-documented manifestations of bias against Black children—particularly Black girls—is adultification bias, which refers to the perception that Black girls are less innocent, less in need of protection, and more adult-like than their White peers.

 A study conducted by the Georgetown Law Center on Poverty and Inequality (2019) found that adults see Black girls as less innocent and more knowledgeable about adult topics, such as sex, starting as young as age 5.
 This bias leads to harsher treatment, less empathy, and fewer age-appropriate protections for girls.